-A Premises Information Plate (PIP) is a digitally anoprinted aluminium plate measuring at 600mm x 600mm that should be sited externally on high-rise buildings for the assistance of the attending Fire & Rescue service.
+A Premises Information Plate (PIP) is a digitally anoprinted aluminium plate measuring 600mm x 600mm that should be sited externally on high-rise buildings for the assistance of the attending Fire & Rescue Service.
 These plates display relevant information on the layout of the building, its services, and firefighting facilities.

 To aid rapid understanding of the building layout, the plan is orientated correctly and marked with a ‘You Are Here’ point and road names adjacent to the building.
 Key firefighting facilities are displayed using clear, simple icons.